Spiritspeak/AATtools/README.md

 ## An exact reliability score for all implicit tasks with difference scores: `q_reliability()`

+This function computes the reliability of the task in one go and without performing many splits, saving time.

-This function performs a linear regression to the data of each participant, and derives the unstandardized beta and variance of one of the predictors.
+`q_reliability()` performs a linear regression to the data of each participant, and derives the unstandardized beta and variance of one of the predictors.
 If this predictor is the intercept, the resulting beta is functionally equivalent to the simple mean reaction time of the